JoseBlanca/uv_seminar/README.md

 ```

 So, if we install an old version of the library, the modern code won't work and if we install a modern version, the old code won't work.
 Are we in an insolvable catch-22 situation?
-If we only had the system Python and system wide library installs we would, but, fortunately we can use virtual environments to isolate projects and library installations, so we can have different versions of the same library installed for different projects.
+If we only had the system `python` and system wide library installs we would, but, fortunately we can use virtual environments to isolate projects and library installations, so we can have different versions of the same library installed for different projects.

 You might be thinking that the example that I have just shown is contrived and that that would not happen usually, but if you do, you better think twice.
 Libraries are removing old code and, especially, old APIs all the time.
 For instance, NumPy and pandas have done it recently.
 So if you created a project that depends on Numpy or pandas a year or a couple of years ago, that code might not run anymore with the current versions of the library.

 If you install packages by just opening a terminal and running pip, you work might be not reproducible.
 For once, you are not being explicit of the libraries upon which your current project depends, and moreover, library versions for different projects might be incompatible.

-Installing packages outside a virtual environment[https://docs.python.org/3/glossary.html#term-virtual-environment] is a very, very bad idea.
+Installing packages outside a virtual environment is a very, very bad idea.
 I repeat, if you care at all for the sanity of your system or for the reproducibility of your work, do not install packages outside a virtual environment.

 ### What is a virtual environment

-A Python virtual environment[https://docs.python.org/3/glossary.html#term-virtual-environment] is an isolated workspace that contains its own installation of Python and its own set of packages, independent from the system’s global Python.
+A Python [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) is an isolated workspace that contains its own installation of Python and its own set of packages, independent from the system’s global Python.
 It allows you to manage project-specific dependencies without interfering with other projects or requiring administrator permissions.
 Each virtual environment keeps its own site-packages directory and can have different library versions, ensuring that software runs reproducibly.

 For a standard Python user, even for one not working on large projects, virtual environments offer several **practical advantages**: